nand-gate-msn/stick-shift-simulator/README.md

 ## Introduction

-The Stick Shift Simulator is a Pythonbased application that allows users to experience the mechanics of a manual transmission.
+The Stick Shift Simulator is a Python-based application that allows users to experience the mechanics of a manual transmission.
 The main script, `main.py`, handles the core functionality of the simulator.

 ## Success Criteria
 1) The client can view live information that updates in realtime, such as engine RPM, speed and the current gear selected.